Beerthoven

 Mission

 Our mission is to offer enriching musical experiences through down-to-earth means.
-We want to lower the barrier of entry to classical music both culturally and financially.
+We lower the barrier of entry to classical music both culturally and financially.
 A special effort is made at Beerthoven events to make them free of unnecessary rules and formalities to which the audience must adhere.
 We also go to great lengths to keep a very low price without having to sacrifice the quality of performers, quality of experience, or quality of beer & food!
-It is our hope that we might serve an audience that has --or may develop-- an appreciation for classical music that would be unlikely to visit a traditional concert hall.
+We serve an audience that has --or may develop-- an appreciation for classical music that would be unlikely to visit a traditional concert hall.

 History